-Download Key: click this icon to download a backup copy of the GELI encryption key.
+Download Key: download a backup copy of the GELI encryption key.
 The encryption key is saved to the client system, not on the FreeNAS® system.
-You will be prompted to input the password used to access the FreeNAS® administrative GUI before the selecting the directory in which to store the key.
+The FreeNAS® administrative password must be entered, then the directory in which to store the key is chosen.
 Since the GELI encryption key is separate from the FreeNAS® configuration database, it is highly recommended to make a backup of the key.
-If the key is every lost or destroyed and there is no backup key, the data on the disks is inaccessible.
+If the key is ever lost or destroyed and there is no backup key, the data on the disks is inaccessible.

-Encryption Re-key: generates a new GELI encryption key.
+Encryption Re-key: generate a new GELI encryption key.
 Typically this is only performed when the administrator suspects that the current key may be compromised.
 This action also removes the current passphrase.

-Add recovery key: generates a new recovery key.
-This screen prompts for entry of the password used to access the FreeNAS® administrative GUI and then to select the directory in which to save the key.
+Add recovery key: generate a new recovery key.
+This screen prompts for the FreeNAS® administrative password and then the directory in which to save the key.
 Note that the recovery key is saved to the client system, not on the FreeNAS® system.
 This recovery key can be used if the passphrase is forgotten.
 Always immediately add a recovery key whenever the passphrase is changed.

-Remove recover key: Typically this is only performed when the administrator suspects that the current recovery key may be compromised.
+Remove recovery key: Typically this is only performed when the administrator suspects that the current recovery key may be compromised.
 Immediately create a new passphrase and recovery key.